SOwens/example-compiler/README.md

 Numbers are sequences of digits that fit into a 64-bit signed integer.

-Comments start with '//' end last until the end of the line.
+Comments start with '//' and last until the end of the line.

 All numerical operations are on signed, 2s complement 64-bit integers.